theroxz/MovieArch/README.md

 # Project MovieArch

 This project is developed by using react, tailwind and other packages.
-It is an app for users to create a movie archive, you can see the running version from here: [projectmoviearch.netlify.app](https://projectmoviearch.netlify.app/) But I want to inform that there isn't any backend for this project.
-So it doesn't properly run.
-I recommend you to run this project on your local.
+It is an app for users to create a movie archive.

 ## How to Run on Your Local